tschneidereit/proposal-typed-objects/explainer.md

 #### Layout of subtypes

-When initializing a struct type object `O` as a subtype of a struct type `P`, the supertype's fields are copied and additional fields are appended by extending `O`'s `[[FieldOffsets]]` and `[[FieldTypes]]` internal slots.
-Instances of the new struct type have their `[[Values]]` buffer extended accordingly.
+When initializing a Struct Type object `O` as a subtype of a Struct Type `P`, the supertype's fields are copied and additional fields are appended by extending `O`'s `[[FieldOffsets]]` and `[[FieldTypes]]` internal slots.
+Instances of the new Struct Type have their `[[Values]]` buffer extended accordingly.

-### Type-checking for struct type references
+### Type-checking for Struct Type references

-The type check for struct type references ensures that the given value is an instance of either the specified type itself, or of a sub-type.
+The type check for Struct Type references ensures that the given value is an instance of either the specified type itself, or of a sub-type.
 The applied test has to be stronger than `instanceof`, since that is easily falsifiable, removing the guarantees around the struct's layout and behavior.

 Instead, to facilitate type-checks, Struct type instances have an internal slot `[[StructType]]`, containing a reference to the associated Struct type constructor.
 Struct type constructors, in turn, have an internal slot `[[BaseType]]`, containing a reference to the type this type extends.
 For the `Struct` constructor, the value of this field is `null`.

-Given a value `V`, the `[[Write]]` internal method of struct type reference types performs the following steps to verify type compatibility for the given value:
+Given a value `V`, the `[[Write]]` internal method of Struct Type reference types performs the following steps to verify type compatibility for the given value:
  1. Let `O` be `?
 ToObject(V)`.
  2. If `O` does not have the internal slot `[[StructType]]`, throw a `TypeError` exception.
  3. Let `type` be `O.[[StructType]]`.